-You are considered a non-resident in Japan for tax purposes unless you have a domicile in Japan or have a residence in Japan continuously for one year or more (See the “INCOME TAX AND SPECIAL INCOME TAX FOR RECONSTRUCTION GUIDE FOR FOREIGNERS” for more information about resident status.).
+You are considered a non-resident in Japan for tax purposes unless you have a domicile in Japan or have a residence in Japan continuously for one year or more (See the “INCOME TAX AND SPECIAL INCOME TAX FOR RECONSTRUCTION GUIDE FOR ALIENS” for more information about resident status.).

 If you are a non-resident, the scope of income subject to income tax and special income tax for reconstruction in Japan is limited to income from sources in Japan provided in the Income Tax Law.

 The following incomes are examples which are treated as income from sources in Japan.

 The outline of fundamental taxation methods for a non-resident is as follows.

 Note.
 Certain incomes are differently treated by the Special Taxation Measures Law.

 In principle, when a payer of incomes mentioned in 2(2) to (14) above makes payment to a non-resident within Japan, the payer must withhold income tax and special income tax for reconstruction from the payment.